dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Clinical Parkinson disease subtyping does not predict pathology
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/370ca68929de64ab442f5ebfea881c2c509e02e5>
-- **abstract:** S2 TL;DR: A new study reinforces the prognostic value of subtypes, but its findings challenge the relevance of pathology to the clinical expression of disease as data-driven Parkinson disease subtypes did not match up with severity or distribution of Lewy or Alzheimer pathologies.
+- **abstract:** *TL;DR:* A new study reinforces the prognostic value of subtypes, but its findings challenge the relevance of pathology to the clinical expression of disease as data-driven Parkinson disease subtypes did not match up with severity or distribution of Lewy or Alzheimer pathologies.
 - **journal:** Nature Reviews Neurology
 - **volume:** 15
 - **pages:** 189-190